Think Globally, Act Locally.

 The Regional Greenhouse Gas Initiative (RGGI): The Public Comments phase of the PA DEP's process completed 1/14/2021.
 Lower Merion's Board of Commissioners unanimously approved a comment of the commissioners' support.
 Delco Times Article here (for subscriber-only viewing), and Main Line Times news article here.
 See more about RGGI in the Commonwealth section of this page.

-Zero Carbon/Ready for 100 Resolution: In November of 2020, Lower Merion Township's Environmental Advisory Council (EAC) passed a Net-Zero Carbon Resolution and forwarded it to the Township Board of Commissioners recommending they adopt it.
-The resolution establishes a goal of transitioning the entire Township: residential, commercial, governmental, institutional, and school district to 100% clean renewable energy by 2045.
+This has been in the works for years, with grassroots work by local citizens, and the Environmental Advisory Board (EAC).
+The resolution establishes a goal of transitioning the entire Township: residential, commercial, governmental, institutional, and school district to 100% clean renewable energy by no later than 2045.
 It includes interim goals and calls for the creation of an Energy Transition Plan to guide the Township's actions to meet the goals.
-The Commissioners may consider this resolution approval in the next few months - or first quarter of 2021.
 This strategically important resolution meets the Ready for 100 standards.
+Work on the plan is underway.

 Protecting and Renewing Tree Canopy: Our Township's tree canopy is shrinking, we need to take stronger measures to protect it.
 Lower Merion benefits from the foresight of those who planted trees here 50, 100, 200 years ago.
 A mature, healthy tree canopy or "urban forest" adds beauty, increases residential property values, sequesters carbon, helps cool us in summer and manages storm water: trees are enormously beneficial!
 Read about them here, 22 Benefits of Trees, and in much more detail here, Sustainable Urban Forest Guide.